BY: LUCÍA RAMÍREZ BOLÍVAR AND SILVIA RUIZ*

 Candelaria's country of origin closed school’s doors for her.
 Will other States do the same?
 Based on legal duties and mandates of solidarity, Colombia and other countries that are receiving migrants must guarantee access to education policies to children and reformulate their education so that it meets their needs.
 Among other changes, an inclusive education policy must include mechanisms to clearly establish the exact number of migrant children who need to enter the education system, make the requirements for entering school more flexible, standardize the costs of certification processes of previous studies in the country of origin, and advance training programs for directives and teachers so that they promote a supportive environment for them.

-Lucía Ramírez Bolívar is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
-She can be reached at firstname.lastname@example.org or @aydalucia.
+Lucía Ramírez Bolívar is a researcher at the Center for Law, Justice and Society (Dejusticia).
+She can be reached at email@example.com or @aydalucia.

-*Silvia Ruiz is a fellow at the Center for the Study of Law, Justice and Society (Dejusticia).
-She can be reached at email@example.com or @silviaaruizm.
+*Silvia Ruiz is a fellow at the Center for Law, Justice and Society (Dejusticia).
+She can be reached at firstname.lastname@example.org or @silviaaruizm.

 Featured photo: Sebastian Januszevski